 Focus on FAIR: DANS 2021-2025

 In 2020, DANS celebrated its 15th anniversary.
 We are proud of our achievements.
 In 2020, with more than 150,000 datasets, DANS is in the top five of similar repositories in the world.
-We helped shape a European data infrastructure and developed an internationally recognized quality seal for repositories.
+We helped shape a European data infrastructure and developed an internationally recognised quality seal for repositories.
 In the process, DANS blossomed into a worldwide centre of expertise on FAIR data.
 We became good at executing and managing European projects.
 That is one of reasons why we have grown.
 In 2005, we started out as a team of 15; now there are 60 of us.

 It is our mission to enhance the reusability of research data and thus the quality of scientific research.
 The use of FAIR data improves the verifiability and reproducibility of research.
 It also enhances efficiency because building datasets is expensive.
 What is more, linking data can lead to new discoveries and insights.
 Reusing and connecting data accelerates knowledge circulation and increases our ability to solve complex issues.
 In short, making better use of data leads to better science, which matters to society.